jtkovacs/jtkovacs.github.io/refs/notes/python.md

 ### Currying

-currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.
+Currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.

 ### Map-reduce, filter, etc.